khardsonhurley/Hackbright-Project/README.md

 Users can create an account and log into their account.
 <img src="/static/img/Screenshots/LoginPage.png" alt="Parrot Login page Screenshot"/>

-Once users have logged in, users are presented with three articles from each of their category preferences.
+Once logged in, users are presented with three articles from each of their category preferences.
 <img src="/static/img/Screenshots/ProfilePage.png" alt="Parrot Profile page Screenshot"/>

 <!-- If the user does not like the articles provided, they may chose to see more from that category.  -->